savq/melange-nvim/README.md

 Your favorite language probably has a tree-sitter grammar already available.
 See the [supported languages](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages).

-I'm also automating generation of colors schemes for different terminal emulators.
+Auto-generation of colors schemes for different terminal emulators is possible.
 Currently only [Alacritty](https://github.com/alacritty/alacritty) is available.
 If you want to add support for another terminal emulator, feel free to open a PR.